 Slips, Trips, And Fall Amputation Claims

-After road traffic accident, slips, trips and falls are the second most common type of accident in the UK each year.
-If you fracture your toe in such an accident, and it can be proven that the accident was caused by a third-party, then you will be able to claim compensation in a broken toe settlement.
+After road traffic accidents, slips, trips and falls are the second most common type of accident in the UK each year.
+If you fracture your toe in such an accident, and it can be proven that the accident was caused by a third party, then you will be able to claim compensation in a broken toe settlement.
 Typical ways that these accidents can occur are:

 - Slips – on wet or dirty flooring, which should have been cleaned by the building owner.
 For example, of you slip on a wet floor in McDonald’s, the restaurant operator should have cleaned the floor, or placed a warning sign to prevent accidents.

-- Trips – on damaged flooring such as torn or frayed carpets, or in the carpark, tripping over a damaged paving slab of a badly set curb stone.
+- Trips – on damaged flooring such as torn or frayed carpets, or in the car park, tripping over a damaged paving slab of a badly set kerbstone.
 The premises owner is responsible for making sure these kinds of hazards are repaired.

 - Falls – such as falling downs stairs due to the stairwell being badly lit, or the handrail ripping out of the wall.
 The building owner is responsible for maintaining the lights and the handrails.

 Road Traffic Accidents Leading To Amputated Toe Injuries

 In order to answer the question, I had a serious car accident and lost a toe, how much is a toe worth? you would first need to discern if the accident was the fault of a third party.
 If it wasn’t the answer would be zero.
 In order to prove liability, if you are involved in a road traffic accident, do the following:

 - Take photographs or video footage of the scene of the accident, all drivers, and all vehicles including their registration plates.